roncham/pegasusteam/src/posts/2015-03-06-backup-site-24000-articles-gone-overnight.md

 My site exploded in just a couple of months.
 I had over 4000 authors and 24,000+ articles.
 I was earning some money through adsense and an ebook offer.
 I was ecstatic!

 One day I opened up my site to approve any new articles/authors and found the dreaded _*error establishing a database connection*_.
 I never paid attention to the warnings I had gotten about [backing up my website](http://bit.ly/2WhRNd7).
-I mean the web host makes backups&#8230;. right?
+I mean the web host makes backups - right?

 Well they do, of the HTML and CSS files but <strong>NOT databases</strong>.
 I contacted the webhost looking for assistance.
 I was told there was nothing they could do.